Our Practice Privacy Notice details how the surgery complies with EU GDPR.

 For more information, click here.

-We offer a practice complaints procedure to deal with your comments, suggestions and complaints about the services we provide.
-Our reception staff will be happy to provide you with further information.
+With regards to our policy for handling complaints, our reception staff will be happy to provide you with further information, but our official policy is sent out with our initial response to a received complaint.
 Our aim is to give you the highest possible standard of service and we try to deal swiftly with any problems that may occur.
-If you wish to make a complaint, please use our complaints form which can be found here.

 |ROYAL OLDHAM HOSPITAL||0161 624 0420|